What Happens If You Take Expired Amoxicillin

 Q: What if I accidentally took expired amoxicillin?

 A: Monitor yourself for any unusual symptoms.
-If you're concerned, contact your healthcare provider.
+Day to day, if you're concerned, contact your healthcare provider.
 It's crucial to seek proper medical advice to ensure your infection is adequately treated.

 Q: Can I use expired amoxicillin for my pet?